dev-vortex-007/dev-vortex-007/README.md

 ### 🎯 What Drives Me
 - 🔬 **R&D Mindset**: Always experimenting with cutting-edge technologies
-- 🌐 **Full-Stack & Beyond**: From frontend to backend, mobile to desktop, web to native
+- 🌐 **Full-Stack & Beyond**: From mastering frontend to backend eager to explore beyond
-- 🧪 **Continuous Learning**: New day = New technology to explore
+- 🧪 **Continuous Learning**: Always ready for new technology to explore and develope on
 - 🚀 **Innovation First**: Building solutions that push boundaries
 - 🎨 **Art Meets Code**: Blending creativity with technical excellence